Mental Health Facilities Charleston, WV

 Westbrook Jackson County - 29.0 miles from Charleston, WV

 Westbrook Jackson County is a mental health treatment center in Ripley, West Virginia, located at 3066 Charleston Road, part of the 25271 zip code.
 Westbrook Jackson County provides outpatient treatment and telemedicine/telehealth.
-Westbrook Jackson County also offers couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Westbrook Jackson County also offers trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Westbrook Jackson County supports people requiring dual diagnosis treatment and people with trauma.
-Westbrook Jackson County also provides intensive case management, vocational rehabilitation services and housing services.
+Westbrook Jackson County also provides psychosocial rehabilitation services, housing services and suicide prevention services.

 Kvc West Virginia - 31.2 miles from Charleston, WV